 Girard is a somewhat small city located in the state of Ohio.
 With a population of 9,599 people and four constituent neighborhoods, Girard is the 176th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Girard is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Girard is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Girard who work in office and administrative support (14.05%), sales jobs (8.89%), and food service (7.48%).
+Girard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Girard is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Girard who work in office and administrative support (14.75%), sales jobs (10.91%), and maintenance occupations (7.04%).

 The people who call Girard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Girard residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Girard include Irish, German, Polish, and English.
+Important ancestries of people in Girard include Irish, German, English, and Polish.

 The most common language spoken in Girard is English.
-Other important languages spoken here include Italian and Thai.
+Other important languages spoken here include Italian and Serbo-Croatian.